 To place a freeze for a minor, you’ll need to submit a written request.
 As part of that process, you’ll supply supporting documents proving you have the authority to act on behalf of the minor or dependent.
 You’ll also need to prove your own identity.

 A freeze for a minor is called a Protected Consumer Freeze.
 With this type of freeze, it’s either on or off, but can’t be temporarily lifted.
 To remove the freeze, you’ll need to mail in the request and documentation again.
 When the child turns 16, they can remove or add the credit freeze themselves by sending a letter with identifying information.

 You can learn more about the documents required for the requests noted above and where to send the letters on our Credit Freeze support page.

 Once they turn 18, your child will have access to what you may think of as a standard credit freeze, which offers more flexibility.
 They’ll be able to place and remove the freeze online and have the option to temporarily lift it for a specific time period when they apply for a credit or loan opportunity.

 Of course, it’s important to remember if you place a freeze on your child’s credit report.
 If they need to apply for a loan later, you don’t want there to be any delays as you work through the process of removing the freeze.
 This is especially important as they consider funding for their education.

 Think of identity theft prevention as a family protection habit.
-Consider the following tips:
+You can protect your children from identity theft by considering the following tips: